bezirganyan/evid/README.md

 where `configs/config.yaml` is the default configuration file, which can be modified, and the `1440` is the number of simulation steps to perform.
 Since by default each simulation step corresponds to one real life hour, 1440 steps will generate 1440/24 = 60 days of data. number of simulation steps.
 By default one simulation step corresponds to one hour in the simulation world.

- The `yerevan_osm_data.csv` in the config file can be found at https://data.mendeley.com/datasets/7wwryn57tr.